opensearch-project/project-website/_posts/2025-09-10-reimagining-log-analytics-for-the-modern-enterprise.md

-## A Commitment to Seamless Migration
+## A commitment to seamless migration

-We understand that switching log analytics platforms is no small feat.
+We understand that switching log analytics platforms is a challenging task.
 That's why OpenSearch is making significant investments to:

 * Make PPL syntax more familiar
 * Add missing commands and functions